ShaheenHossain/eagle-12.1/doc/reference/qweb.rst

 .. [#othertemplates] although it uses a few others, either for historical
                      reasons or because they remain better fits for the use case.
-Eagle ERP 9.0 still depends on Jinja_ and Mako_.
+Eagle 9.0 still depends on Jinja_ and Mako_.

 .. _templating:
     http://en.wikipedia.org/wiki/Template_processor